titumozammel/human-energy-economics/README.md

 ❌ Moving faster
 ❌ Adding more pressure

-Because more effort, more speed, or more hours do not always create more value.
+Because more effort, greater speed, or longer hours do not automatically create more valuable outcomes.

 Execution Capacity increases when organizations: